-A communications professional for 35 years, she is currently senior director for communications strategy and editorial at The SPI Group LLC, a corporate communications agency.
+A communications professional for 35 years, she retired as the managing director of The SPI Group LLC, a corporate communications agency.
 Before joining SPI in 2006, she spent more than 10 years in communications with Lucent Technologies, 3 years at AT&T, 5 years at the New Jersey Division of Consumer Affairs and began her career in 1983 at the Field Museum of Natural History in her native Chicago.
 She holds a B.A. in communications from Loyola University Chicago and an M.A. in marketing communications from Roosevelt University.
 She has lived in Montclair since 1986.

 Assistant secretary and general counsel, New York Botanical Garden.
 From 2015-2018, he was Deputy General Counsel of the Metropolitan Opera and from 2009-2015, practiced law in Tokyo, specializing in the technology, telecommunications and media sectors.
 Jamail is a board member of the Community of Literary Magazines and Presses and a Trustee of the Kenneth Koch Literary Estate.
 A native of Houston, he has a B.A. in American studies from Columbia University and a J.D. from Fordham University.
 He has been a Montclair resident since 2016.